Configuring the Inbound Gateway

 2. Go to Mail flow > Connectors .

-3. Select + Add a connector :
+3. In the Connectors page, select + Add a connector :

 Adding a new mail flow connector